-Not sure if we would still agree with what we wrote back in the 2003 when this record came out, but here it is anyway.
+Not sure if we would still agree with what we wrote back in 2003 when this record came out, probably not, but here it is anyway.

 When Peggy Lee brings her own special warmth to a song, it takes on a fresh, new glow.